Ash-Impactco/Climate-Events-2025/README.md

   <h3>🤝 Credits & Collaboration</h3>
   <p>
-    This project was initiated by
+    This project was originally initiated by Akhila Kosaraju, whose work on climate events across the U.S. served as the spark and foundation for this version focused on Europe.
-    <a href="https://www.linkedin.com/in/akhilakosaraju" target="_blank" style="color: #2a7f62; text-decoration: none;">Akhila Kosaraju</a> for the U.S. market, and reimagined for Europe events.
+    <a href="https://www.linkedin.com/in/akhilakosaraju" target="_blank" style="color: #2a7f62; text-decoration: none;">Akhila Kosaraju</a> do check her work.
  <p>
 🤝 Let’s Connect
   I’ll be expanding this list with more events across Europe and beyond.